trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

          ```bash
          octez-client register key my_baker as delegate
          ```

-        Find when the next cycle will start by going to a block explorer such as https://ghostnet.tzkt.io or by executing these commands:

-        ```bash
-        octez-client rpc get "/chains/main/blocks/head/helpers/levels_in_current_cycle"
-        octez-client rpc get "/chains/main/blocks/head/helpers/attestation_rights?level=<last-block>" | grep '"estimated_time"'
-        ```

-        When the next cycle starts, Tezos calculates attestation rights for a certain number of cycles in the future and includes your baker.
-        The number of cycles is the `consensus_rights_delay` network parameter.

-        Wait for your baker to receive attestation rights.

 1. When your baker receives attestation rights as determined by the `/chains/main/blocks/head/helpers/attestation_rights` RPC call, run this command to get the shards that are assigned to your DAL node: